jbequ5/Enigma-Machine-Miner/Enigma-Machine-Deep-Dive.md

 ## 7. Stall Detection & Intelligent Replanning

-When a dry-run fails, a swarm stalls, or performance drops, the system uses stall detection and intelligent replanning.
+When a dry-run fails, a swarm stalls, or performance drops, the system uses rich stall detection and intelligent replanning.

 **How it works**:
 Early detection analyzes subtask scores, EFS delta, heterogeneity, and verifier quality.
 Rich failure context drives replanning that decides between targeted repair or a new strategy.
 This happens within the same mission and feeds the self-audit loop.